JeffLawrence1/lab-09-back-end/README.md

 ## Number and name of feature: #1 Movies
 * Estimate of time needed to complete: 1.5 hours
 * Start time: 8:50am
-* Finish time:
+* Finish time: 12:00
-* Actual time needed to complete: x minutes
+* Actual time needed to complete: 3 hours

 ## Number and name of feature: #2 Yelp
 * Estimate of time needed to complete: 1.5 hours
-* Start time:
+* Start time: day 2, 9 am
-* Finish time:
+* Finish time: day 2, 11 am
-* Actual time needed to complete:
+* Actual time needed to complete: 2 hours

 ## Number and name of feature: #3 cache invalidation
 * Estimate of time needed to complete 1 hour
-* Start time:
+* Start time: day 2, 11 am
-* Finish time:
+* Finish time: day 2, 12 noon
-* Actual time needed to complete:
+* Actual time needed to complete:  1 hour

 ## Overview
 This application is for users to put in and API key and location data in order to retrieve information from various APIs